Schedule a Consultation

 Unfortunately, most of us have a lot more experience with bad or unhealthy relationship endings than healthy ones (which might be what motivates us to start therapy in the first place).
 Consequently, some people replicate this with ending therapy.
 They might stop showing up for appointments, arrive late, or create conflict with the therapist.

-There are better ways to end a therapeutic relationship.
-If you don't feel comfortable raising it with your therapist, I suggest you put it in an email.
-Explain that you want to work together towards ending, and, if it feels appropriate, explain why you want to end.
-This isn't to justify your decision, it's to help your therapist understand your perspective and help formulate the best possible ending.
+There are better ways to end.
+If you don't feel comfortable raising it in person, I suggest you put it in an email.
+Explain that you want to work together towards ending, and, if it feels appropriate, explain why.
+This isn't to justify your decision; it is to help your therapist understand your perspective and help formulate the best possible ending.

-The 'termination phase' (meaning the last few sessions), is a crucial part of the overall therapeutic journey and can act as a model for future relationships.
-Just as we practice 'rupture and repair' techniques (arguing and making up well), so we also need to practice endings with the rupture of breaking up the relationship.
-I use the word 'phase' because it is an ongoing process.
-The actual duration can vary, for some clients, it's a few weeks, for others, it can be 2 months.
+The "termination phase" (meaning the last few sessions) is a crucial part of the overall therapeutic journey and can act as a model for future relationships.
+Just as we practise "rupture and repair" techniques, so we also need to practise endings.
+This phase can vary; for some clients, it is a few weeks, for others, it can be two months.

 How to Know When It's The Right Time?

-From the therapist's perspective, here are some things we consider when either a client wants to end or we feel it might be time to end the work.
+From the therapist's perspective, here are some things we consider when a client wants to end or we feel it might be time to conclude the work:

-1. Measure Readiness: as well as regular reviews every few months, we trust our instincts, and usually share with our clients when we feel they might be ready to continue their lives without our support.
+1. Measure Readiness: As well as regular reviews, we trust our instincts and share with our clients when we feel they might be ready to continue without our support.

-4. Create a Plan: together, we make sure the client has a collection of tools and methods to care for themselves, and the social connections and emotional support to ease the transition out of having therapeutic support.
+4. Create a Plan: Together, we make sure the client has a collection of tools to care for themselves and the social connections to ease the transition.

-5. Celebrate Progress: as with any graduation, 'graduating' therapy is a big deal and definitely worth celebrating!
-The client has internalised and practised so many healthy and supportive behaviours, that they no longer need us.
+5. Celebrate Progress: As with any graduation, "graduating" therapy is a big deal!
+The client has internalised and practised so many healthy behaviours that they no longer need us.
 This is truly something to celebrate!

 How Best To Support Yourself Through The Ending?